PrimaveraDeveloper/lithium/howto/howto-create-new-microservice.md

 }
 ```

 > Notice the namespace used and how the two methods are overridden.
 For the time being they don't do much but it is enough to monitor the service in the beginning.
-Later you will need to evolve these implementations for check specific service behaviors.
+Later you will need to evolve these implementations to check specific service behaviors.

 ### Client Console Application